santiago-cruzlopez/Arduino-Projects/README.md

 # Arduino-Projects

-1. Open the folder to know more about the Home Automation proyect that I did.
+1. Open the folder to learn more about my Home Automation project.